jdwil/unify/docs/markdown/user/unify.md

 This is the real power of Unify.
 Just by typing the example above, to help you understand how Unify works, I've tested part of Unify itself.
-Every time I run my Unify test suite, it will execute the above block and validate all my assertions and, in a roundabout way, test that my documentation is correct too!
+Every time I run my Unify test suite, it will execute the above block and validate all my assertions, assuring my source code is behaving correctly and that my documentation is correct too!

 Here's what it looks like when I run this entire file: